amotupalli7/TickerDataApplication/README.txt

 3. Follow the prompt asking for which sheet to edit

-4. Watch the magic happen!
+4. Watch the data get filled!